Suniti Choudhury: Revolutionary activities

 Chowdhury was influenced by the revolutionary activities of Ullaskar Dutta, who also lived in Comilla.
 She was recruited to the Jugantar Party by Prafullanalini Brahma, another pupil.
 She was also the member of Tripura Zilla Chhatri Sangha.
 Chowdhury was selected as the Captain of the Women's Volunteer Corps in the Annual Conference of Tripura Zilla Chhatri Sangha, held on 6 May 1931.
 During this time, she was known by the alias of 'Meera Devi'.
 She was selected as the “custodian of firearms” and was in charge of training female members (of the Chhatri Sangha) in lathi, sword and dagger play.

 Assassination of Charles Stevens

-On 14 December 1931, Chowdhury and Santi Ghose, both 16 at that time, walked into the office of Charles Geoffrey Buckland Stevens, a British bureaucrat and the district magistrate of Comilla, under the pretense that they wanted to present a petition to arrange a swimming competition amongst their classmates.
+On 14 December 1931, Chowdhury (14) and Santi Ghose (15) walked into the office of Charles Geoffrey Buckland Stevens, a British bureaucrat and the district magistrate of Comilla, under the pretense that they wanted to present a petition to arrange a swimming competition amongst their classmates.
 While Stevens looked at the document, Ghose and Chowdhury removed automatic pistols which were hidden under their shawls and shot and killed him.